bcgov/citz-imb-kc-api-docs/README.md

 1. Install package by following the steps at [Installing the Package](#installing-the-package).
 2. Set up the package by following the steps at [Basic Setup Guide](#basic-setup-guide).
 3. Use with [@bcgov/citz-imb-kc-express].
-4. Allows semi-auto generation of api documentation and integration with Keycloak SSO protected endpoints.
+4. Allows automatic generation of api documentation and integration with Keycloak SSO protected endpoints.

 </details>